teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/kramer-v-andrews-joker-poker.jpg" class="medium-image" >

-Kramer made *Hi-Lo Double Up Joker Poker* (Old Reliable).
-Soon after, Drew Distributing and Lynch Enterprises made *Joker Poker 54*.
+Kramer made *Hi-Lo Double Up Joker Poker* (left).
+Soon after, Drew Distributing and Lynch Enterprises made *Joker Poker 54* (right).
 Kramer sued for copyright infringement.

-This case is very different from Crazy Kong because the video game was basically just poker played on a computer.
-Kramer can't copyright poker, or a video game that's pure poker, because pure poker is public domain.
-It's been around forever.

-However, *Hi-Lo Double Up Joker Poker* wasn't pure poker, it was poker with a few little twists and some original artwork.
+The original "joker poker" video game was basically just poker on a computer.
+Kramer can't copyright poker, or a video game that replicates pure poker.
+However, *Hi-Lo Double Up Joker Poker* wasn't quite pure poker, it was poker with a few little twists and some original artwork.
 The judge decided that these additions gave the game a "taint of originality" worthy of some minimal copyright protection.
-A game with just a "taint of originality" is only entitled to a very thin type of copyright protection -- protection that only works against nearly identical clones.
+This minimal copyright protect only works against nearly identical clones.

-Joker Poker 54 was a nearly identical clone.
-The changes were superficial, like changing the "configuration of the board that holds the ROMS, changing some words in the audiovisual display, and by changing the design on some of the cards.
+The judge decided that *Joker Poker 54* was a nearly identical clone.
+The defendant had made some changes, but they were superficial, like changing the "configuration of the board that holds the ROMS, changing some words in the audiovisual display, and by changing the design on some of the cards.
 Specifically, he inserted the name 'Lynch Enterprises' in the attract mode, inserted the insignia 'LE' on the back of the playing cards, and changed some of the wording in the attract and play modes."

-These superficial changes were not enough to save Joker Poker 54, especially because it copied every other detail of the original game, right down to the easter egg:
+These superficial changes were not enough to save *Joker Poker 54*, especially because it copied every other detail of the original game, right down to the easter egg:

 > Kramer Manufacturing embedded in its program a hidden legend that would appear only when the game's buttons were pressed in an abnormal sequence.
 The defendants' program shows that the legend is included in its copy.